In New Zealand, an employment agreement is the fundamental legal document between an employer and an employee.

 Any ambiguity in the agreement could mean that your employee does not know what the business expects of them, and what their obligations and duties are.

-If you agree to a trial period, a certain number of working hours, a roster, on-call availability, or procedure for shift changes, these things should be clearly set out in clauses in the agreement.
+If you agree to a 90-day trial or probationary period, a certain number of working hours, a roster, on-call availability, or procedure for shift changes, these things should be clearly set out in clauses in the agreement.

 Ensuring the terms and provisions are all clearly defined and match the reality of the job the person needs to do will ensure the employment agreement is legally robust, and will greatly reduce the likelihood of problems or disputes down the track.